clb21565/quick_gene_context_extract/README.md

   (`AAA12345.fasta`) or `--stitle-field 4` to name them by gene symbol (`mecA.fasta`).
 Adjust the separator/field index to match whatever database you're searching against.

+- **Identity/coverage cutoffs (`-I`/`-Q`).** Defaults are 80% identity and
+  80% query coverage -- a common starting point for ARG screening tools (e.g. ABRicate), meant to avoid flanking-region extraction around marginal or partial-length hits.
+These are passed straight to DIAMOND's `--id` and `--query-cover`, so filtering happens at search time, not after the fact.
+  Tighten or loosen them for your database; CARD's curated protein homolog models, for instance, often warrant a stricter cutoff than the loosely related "variant" models in the same database.

 - **Multiple DIAMOND hits per ORF.** The driver script runs DIAMOND with `--max-target-seqs 1` (best hit only).
 If you want to keep multiple hits